Modupegiwa/Modupegiwa/README.md

 Hi there, I'm Modupe! 👋

-I'm an Operations analyst passionate about data analytics, workflow automation, and operations.
-I enjoy building solutions that simplify processes, turn data into insights, and improve decision-making.
+I'm an Operations analyst passionate about data analytics, workflow automation, and operations.<br>  I enjoy building solutions that simplify processes, turn data into insights, and improve decision-making.

 🚀 What I'm Working On
 <br>🤖 Automating workflows with n8n<br>